fieldsco/GiphyProxyApi/README.md

 Giphy Proxy API
 =============================
 NodeJS server which hosts an API.
 The API has 2 endpoints, GET and POST.
 GET requests only respond to authenticated users (using Basic Authentication), which are created by POSTing a user (username= and password=).
-GET request returns a .gif based on the request from giphy.com's api.
+GET request returns an object  from giphy.com's api.
 Users are stored in MongoDB.

 ### Requirements